-- Experienced cartographers working on a consultancy basis will negotiate a fee with their client based on their experience and reputation.
+Experienced cartographers working on a consultancy basis will negotiate a fee with their client based on their experience and reputation.

 Income figures are intended as a guide only.

-You may need to work longer hours when meeting publication or project completion deadlines.
+You'll usually work typical office hours (9am to 5pm, Monday to Friday).
+However, you may need to work longer hours when meeting publication or project completion deadlines.

 What to expect

-- geographical information systems (GIS);
+- geographical information systems (GIS)

-- geography and geology;
+- geography and geology

-- geophysics and geotechnology;
+- geomatics and geoinformatics

-- geomatic engineering;
+- geomatic engineering

 You will need to show:

-- an interest in geography and the environment;
+- an interest in geography and the environment

-- a keen eye for detail as much of the work involves careful research and the collection and manipulation of data;
+- a keen eye for detail as much of the work involves careful research and the collection and manipulation of data

-- an eye for layout and design, good spatial awareness and colour vision;
+- an eye for layout and design, good spatial awareness and colour vision

-- IT literacy;
+- IT literacy

-- analytical ability and problem-solving skills;
+- analytical ability and problem-solving skills

-- a methodical and systematic approach to work;
+- a methodical and systematic approach to work

-- high standards of accuracy and attention to set procedures;
+- high standards of accuracy and attention to set procedures

-- the ability to interpret data, graphical representations and symbols;
+- the ability to interpret data, graphical representations and symbols

 - the ability to work independently.

-- Ordnance Survey (OS)
+- Ordnance Survey of Great Britain